 This volume raises significant issues on academic research and impact on policy in Germany.
 It concludes with a discussion by Renata Mayntz who sees German policy analysts caught between “epistemic robustness” and “practical usefulness”.
 She also raises the important question which academic research is being used and the risk of political elites and academic elites conform too closely and thus fail to produce innovative policy analysis.

 Finally, it is not clear entirely clear what audience Blum and Schuber – authors of several key German texts on policy analysis – had in mind with this volume.
 While it includes very useful insights and comprehensive break down of the state of German policy analysis, it does take some time for the reader to understand where to find them.
 The concept of a series in policy analysis of different countries is undoubtedly a needed addition to the literature, and the second volume in the series, on Brazil, looks particularly promising.

-Julia Himmrich is PhD candidate at the LSE International Relations Department.
-Read more reviews by Julia.
+Julia Himmrich is a PhD candidate at the LSE International Relations Department.